Support for Perinatal & Postpartum Mental Health in London, Ontario

 How I Can Help

 My approach is somatic and parts-based.
-We pay attention to what’s happening in your body then work with the different aspects of your experience with curiosity rather than judgment.
+We pay attention to what’s actually happening in your body: maybe tightness, bracing, or exhaustion.
+Then we work with the different parts of your experience with curiosity instead of judgment.

 Symptoms of postpartum depression and postpartum anxiety — birth trauma therapy London Ontario